mlbench/mlbench-docs/benchmark-tasks.rst

     :align: center
     :alt: Loss, Ratio and prices for task 4a

-    Train loss (right), Ratio of communication, Price index for Task 4a
+    Train loss (right), Ratio of communication to total time, Price index for Task 4a

 This figure shows, the train losses (right), Ratio of communication to total time, and a price index.
 The price index is computed as follows :math:`index = \frac{price\_increase}{performance\_increase}`